mmaryam2020/COVID-19-Question-Answering-System/README.md

 As the Covid article dataset is too large, our purpose was to build a model that can almost answer most of the questions related to Covid among these versatile articles.
 I use this considerable dataset as a context to fine-tune language models and extract our favorable answers from them.
 After reviewing cuttin-edge methods in the field, we decided that the Roberta-Squad model and Biober-model, which are both Bert-Basd models, can be a desirable solution to our problem.
 The PDF shows a brief summary of the whole project result.
+#Required data files
+.json files containing the full texts for papers in the above dataset can be downloaded from here: https://bit.ly/3fzhlhD